mirandrom/mcgill-nlp.github.io/_pages/reading-group.md

 ## Organizers

 The current organizers are Cesare Spinoso, Ori Ernst, Vaibhav Adlakha and Arian Hosseini.
 For more information about the reading group or for requests to join the mailing list, send an e-mail to the organizers at `compling-owner at cs dot mcgill dot ca`.
 Note that this mailing list is used for people outside of Mila.
-If you already have a Mila email, you will automatically receive reading group announcements through the `mila-event-announcement' list.
+If you already have a Mila email, you will automatically receive reading group announcements through the `mila-event-announcement` list.

 ## Schedule